EpsilonKu/newm-atha/README.md

 Thank you to:

-- jbuchermn for starting newm
+- Jonas Bucher for starting newm
 - Diego Aguilar for maintaing the AUR package and all the support and help you gave newm
+- Audrick Yeu for the amazing insight on the project, countless amount of time spent on improving the experience of users, and for the lovely readme video!
 - and all the other contributors to both newm and newm-atha!